Posted on Sunday, January 1st, 2023 at 3:28 pm

 You may file an appeal if the insurance company rejects your initial application for LTD benefits.
 Start the process as soon as possible by requesting a review from the insurance company that issued the initial decision.
 You will need to provide evidence to support your claim and will likely have to attend an appeal hearing.
 Your lawyer can help you through the appeals process and protect your rights.

 It may be in your best interest to hire a lawyer to help you transition from short-term to long-term disability.
 A legal professional with years of experience knows how to handle your case correctly.
 Also, it increases the chances that you receive the benefits you deserve.
 A long-term disability lawyer can also advise you on the best course of action and help you build your case, so it can be beneficial to seek legal representation when dealing with disability cases.

 If you have gone through the entire process of appealing your disability decision and have still been denied, then your only recourse may be to take your case to court.
 The court process can be lengthy and costly, but it may be your only option if you feel you were wrongfully denied your benefits.
 It is crucial to ensure you have a qualified lawyer with experience in disability cases who can represent you in court and help you make your best case.

 Speak with a Long Term Disability Lawyer

-At [law firm], our experienced attorneys are skilled in helping people transition from short term to long term disability.
-We understand the challenges and complexities of transitioning from one to the other and can help you navigate the process confidently.
-Our lawyers have a deep understanding of long term disability claims and can provide seasoned guidance on how to appeal a decision and gather evidence, and we can represent you in court if necessary.
+At Abell and Capitan Law, our experienced attorneys are skilled in helping people transition from short-term to long-term disability.
+We understand the challenges and complexities of transitioning from one to the other.
+More so, this experience can help you navigate the process confidently.
+Our lawyers have a deep understanding of long-term disability claims.
+Our team can provide seasoned guidance on how to appeal a decision and gather evidence.
+Lastly, we can represent you in court if necessary.